Asahd Khaled is the New King of Summer

 He was on the cover of XXL: XXL is a respected, influential hip-hop publication and the cover is reserved for respected, influential figures in hip-hop.
 Artists can work their whole careers in hopes of ending up on an XXL cover.
 I have frozen goods in my freezer that are older than Asahd, and yet, here he is, on the cover of the spring issue, giving his best steely, icon gaze of all time.

 What did he do to deserve this honor?
-I’m not saying he is “responsible for DJ Khaled’s recent run of incredible singles,” but Baby Asahd has a widdle executive producer credit on Khaled’s latest album Grateful (June 23), and has approved every track: “The poops and the throw-ups are the super-blessings,” Khaled said on Jimmy Kimmel Live, adding that Asahd barfed on him him while he recording “Shining,” a hit.
-Beyoncé might sneeze on a beat and the beat gets sicker, but when Asahd barfs on the beat, you know it’s a banger.
+I’m not saying he is “responsible for DJ Khaled’s recent run of incredible singles,” but Baby Asahd has a widdle Executive Producer credit on Khaled’s latest album Grateful (June 23rd), and has approved every track: “The poops and the throw-ups are the super-blessings,” Khaled said on Jimmy Kimmel Live, adding that Asahd barfed on him him while he recording “Shining,” a hit.
+Beyonce might sneeze on a beat and the beat gets sicker, but when Asahd barfs on the beat, you know it’s a banger.
 Nice of him to share this cover with his dad.

 He got to ring the bell at the NYSE: Darth Vader, Hillary Duff, and The Taco Bell Chihuahua have all rung this bell.
 When you’re a Boss Baby like Asahd, you ring the bell before you even understand what money is.